-Your veterinarian, as well as the Centers for Disease Control and Prevention, is a good source of information regarding testing of suspected animals.
+Your veterinarian and the Centers for Disease Control and Prevention are good sources of information regarding testing of suspected animals.

 Rabies is a Preventable Disease

-Vaccinating your pet against rabies remains the best way to protect your pets as well as human family members from the disease.
+Vaccinating your pet against rabies remains the best way to protect your pets and human family members from the disease.